SeanWangYS/movie-box-office/README.md

 and count the most popular movies within 7days.
 Show statistics with Kibana.

 ## Service I used in this project
-docker（for building enviroment）
+- docker（for building enviroment）
-Airflow (for developing, scheduling, and monitoring batch-oriented workflows) ElasticSearch and Kibana (a Database and a visualization tool for saving data and building dashborads)
+- Airflow (for developing, scheduling, and monitoring batch-oriented workflows)
+- ElasticSearch and Kibana (a Database for saving data)
+- Kibana (a visualization tool for building dashborads)

 ## Monitoring workflow operation